Skip to main content

 main().catch(console.error);

-An NMP Client acts as the Intelligence.
-It discovers servers on the mesh and pushes compiled requests (intent) to them.
+A LIOP Client acts as the Intelligence.
+It discovers servers on the mesh and injects compiled logic into them.
 Create a file named client.ts:

 client.ts